 Autumn starts after the monsoon clouds pass away.
 It is said to be the second-best time to summit Everest after the spring season.

-This time of the year becomes quite risky because the jet stream is pushed northward but temporarily.
+This time of the year becomes risky because the jet stream is pushed northward but temporarily.

 It can change direction at any time.

-The additional monsoon snow deposition and risk of the dynamic jet streaming can disrupt the weather pattern making it more challenging to climb during these months.
+The additional monsoon snow deposition and the dynamic jet streaming risk can disrupt the weather pattern, making climbing more challenging during these months.

 The Mount Everest expedition is an extreme venture which can sometimes lead to a fatal result.

-Several factors, such as the climber’s physical and mental fitness, weather condition, proper food, rest, acclimatization level, etc., affect the ascent.
+Several factors affect the ascent, such as the climber’s physical and mental fitness, weather conditions, proper food, rest, acclimatization level, etc.